cleodora-forecasting/cleodora/dev_docs/setup.md

 * [Install npm](https://nodejs.org/en/download/) v16.18.0 or higher
 * (optional) [Install hugo](https://gohugo.io/installation/) (extended flavor)
   v0.97.3 or higher to make changes to the cleodora.org website
+* Set up `mage`:
+    * Option 1: Install automatically by executing `go run mage.go ensuremage`.
+    * Option 2: Install manually as described on the website: https://magefile.org/ .
+    * Option 3: If you do neither of the above, you can still use mage by substituting `mage` with `go run mage.go` everywhere.

 ```bash
 git clone https://github.com/cleodora-forecasting/cleodora